How to Send MongoDB Logs to CloudWatch Logs

 sudo yum update -y

-Install AWS logs to EC2 instance.
+Install the AWS Logs agent on the EC2 instance.

 sudo yum install -y awslogs